iip-ecosphere/platform/platform/examples/README.md

-# IIP-Ecosphere platform: Examples and demo use cases
+# oktoflow platform: Examples and demo use cases

-To demonstrate and validate the IIP-Ecosphere platform, we collect in this folder a set of examples and demo use cases.
+To demonstrate and validate the oktoflow platform, we collect in this folder a set of examples and demo use cases.

 * Assembling and executing platform containers on [PHOENIX CONTACT](https://www.phoenixcontact.com) AXC 3152 successful.
 Trying to improve container sizes.
 Specific code may follow when internal MQTT/OPC UA sources are connected.
 * [VDW OPC-UA](examples/examples.vdw/README.md): Utilizing the [VDW](https://vdw.de/) OPC-UA server through the respective platform connector.